2010phenix/ShellcodeWrapper/readme.md

 Mutlibyte XOR or AES encrypted shellcode
 ============

+- Updated by @andrewchiles to remove hardcoded output paths and add additional code templates

 Author: Arno0x0x - [@Arno0x0x](http://twitter.com/Arno0x0x)

 These little proof of concept are inspired by this blogpost: [Bypass antivirus with 10 lines of code](http://www.attactics.org/2016/03/bypassing-antivirus-with-10-lines-of.html)